Law you can afford

 The main statutory rights are:

-• Not to be discriminated against on the grounds of age, sex, race, disability, sexual orientation and/or religion or belief
+• Not to be discriminated against on the grounds of disability, gender reassignment, marriage or civil partnership, pregnancy or maternity, race, sex, sexual orientation and/or religion or belief (England, Wales and Scotland) or religious belief or political opinion (Northern Ireland)

 • To be paid the National Minimum Wage